rackerlabs/docs-developer-blog/_posts/2018-06-04-lpn-overview-part1.md

 * **Update LPN transactions**: Update the weight, volume, and container item of an LPN.
-As with all other transactions, LPN transactions for lot, serial, or revision-controlled material require you to enter the item controls.
+As with all other transactions, LPN transactions for lot, serial, or revision-controlled material require that you enter the item controls.

 ### LPN context and status codes

 LPNs have the following context and status codes:

-**Resides in Inventory**: The material associated with the LPN has been costed and accounted for in an inventory.
-An LPN with this context may not be used when receiving material against a standard or inspection-routed receipt, but may be used during a direct delivery-routed receipt.
-Outbound transactions can be performed on LPNs with this context, however.
+**Resides in inventory**: The material associated with the LPN has been costed and accounted for in an inventory.
+An LPN with this context may not be used when receiving material against a standard or inspection-routed receipt.
+It may be used during a direct delivery-routed receipt.
+However, outbound transactions can be performed on LPNs with this context.

-**Resides in WIP**: The material associated with the LPN is being transacted in Work in Process (WIP).
+**Resides in WIP**: The material associated with the LPN is being transacted as a work in process (WIP).
 The material is not yet in inventory and has not been costed to inventory.

-**Resides in Receiving**: The material associated with the LPN was received using a standard routing or inspection routing receipt and has not been delivered or put away yet.
+**Resides in receiving**: The material associated with the LPN was received using a standard routing or inspection routing receipt and has not been delivered or put away yet.
 It is not yet in inventory and has not been costed to inventory.

-**Issued out of Stores**: An LPN with this status is no longer tracked by the system, and therefore no longer associated with a locator within the warehouse.
+**Issued out of stores**: An LPN with this status is no longer tracked by the system, and therefore no longer associated with a locator within the warehouse.
 LPNs shipped out of inventory receive this context and may not be re-received.